 The Citizen PCAT collection is another line of wristwear with atomic timekeeping.

-PCAT stands for Perpetual Chrono Atomic Time, so you can already guess what these watches feature.
-A chronograph function measures a 1-second interval up to 60 minutes, and a perpetual calendar never needs adjustments.
+PCAT stands for Perpetual Chrono Atomic Time, so you can already guess what these watches feature – a chronograph function measures in 1-second intervals for up to 60 minutes, and a perpetual calendar never needs manual adjustments.

-Last but not least, the Eco-Drive quartz movement combined with atomic timekeeping assures the precisest time.
+In addition, the Eco-Drive quartz movement combined with atomic timekeeping assures the precisest time possible.